ilo-token/ilo-token.github.io/CONTRIBUTING.md

 # Contributing

 Thank you so much for considering to contribute!
 Here are useful information about the pages to get you started.
-Remember you can always ask for help in the [discussion](#Discussion) or privately through my email: [contactneverrare@gmail.com](mailto:contactneverrare@gmail.com)
+Remember you can always ask for help in the [discussion](#Discussion) or privately through my email: [neverrare@proton.me](mailto:neverrare@proton.me)

 ## [Wiki](https://github.com/ilo-token/ilo-token.github.io/wiki)